wi1dcard/blog/source/_posts/terraform-quick-start-with-alibabacloud.md

 }
 ```

-The VPC and switches are both necessary, alibabacloud doesn't allow you to create an instance without the private network and the instance must be connected to a switch.
+The VPC and switches are both necessary, Alibaba Cloud doesn't allow you to create an instance without the private network and the instance must be connected to a switch.

 You can also set up more switches, if you'd like to have your instances across multiple zones.